REF-RAS/arm_commander/docs/source/API_SUMMARY.md

-# The Arm Commander: API Overview
+# A Summary of the API

 ![QUT REF Collection](https://badgen.net/badge/collections/QUT%20REF-RAS?icon=github) [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 In addition to the functions for initialization and system settings, the application programming interface (API) can be divided into three groups of functions: